 The consultation was designed to help us identify which aspects of making Tube stations more accessible should be prioritised.
-Respondents were asked whether they would prefer future funding to focus on upgrading a single station, or be divided between smaller or medium sized stations located outside of central London divided between smaller or medium sized stations located outside of central London.
+Respondents were asked whether they would prefer future funding to focus on upgrading a single station, or be divided between smaller or medium sized stations located outside of central London whether they would prefer future funding to focus on upgrading a single station, or be divided between smaller or medium sized stations located outside of central London.